juliangut/scrolls/tmux/readme.md

 ### Plugins

-Add plugins at the end of the configuration file
+Enable plugins at the end of the configuration file

 ```
 set -g @plugin 'tmux-plugins/tpm'